LayerZero V2 OApp Quickstart

 pragma solidity ^0.8.22;

-import "forge-std/Script.sol";
+import {Script, console} from "forge-std/Script.sol";

-import { ILayerZeroEndpointV2 } from "@layerzerolabs/lz-evm-protocol-v2/contracts/interfaces/ILayerZeroEndpointV2.sol";
+import {ILayerZeroEndpointV2} from "@layerzerolabs/lz-evm-protocol-v2/contracts/interfaces/ILayerZeroEndpointV2.sol";

 /// @title LayerZero Library Configuration Script